morgan-at-MSU/InSURE/README.md

-# Group 10 - dogPile Email Client Project
+# INSuRE+C - Multi-Cloud Vulnerability Attack Environment

 ## Members

 The software engineering project group consists of:
-1. Dusty Piper (dp1662msstate)
-2. Morgan Reece (morgan-at-MSU)
+1. Morgan Reece (morgan-at-MSU)
+2. Teddy Lander (SouperNova97)
+3. Matthew Stoffolano (?)

 ## Project Description
 The dogPile Email Client is a web based application for allowing various email functions in one easy to use location.
+This is the basis for our attack environment.
+The front end app is a web-based email LDAP client with the backend being an AWS RDBMS MySQL Database.

 ## Objective
-The objective is to design a web based email client that will have a number of different functionalities:
-- A user should be able to login into his account to access his emails.
-- A user should be able to compose, edit and send an email to other users.
-- A user should be able to search and forward emails to other users.
-- A user should be able to send attachments (image, files etc.) along with an email

-## Features
-- Register email using username and password
-- Login using their credentials
-- Send and receive emails
-- Search emails and forward them
+The objective is to attack a multi-cloud env's vulnerabilities and institute mitigations to prevent those attacks:
+- Identity attack vectors
+- mapped to Cyber Kill-chain
-- Send attachments
+-

 ## Languages / Tools
 - HTML